Gillbeea whypallana

 Gillbeea whypallana, commonly known as pink alder, is a species of plant in the family Cunoniaceae.
-It is native to a small part of the Wet Tropics bioregion of Queensland, Australia, from about Rossville southwards to the Mount Lewis National Park.
-It is a tree to about 20 m tall, which grows in rainforest, particularly in close proximity to watercourses.
+It is a rainforest tree native to a small part of the Wet Tropics bioregion of Queensland, Australia, first described in 2000.
+It has a conservation status of least concern.

 Description

-Gillbeea whypallana is a tree growing to about 20 m in height and up to 50 cm diameter with nondescript bark, with a straight trunk and nondescript bark.
+Gillbeea whypallana is a tree growing to about 20 m in height and up to 50 cm diameter.
+It has a straight trunk and nondescript bark.
 Stipules are quite large, about 10 mm wide and long, with toothed margins.
 The leaves are compound with up to seven leaflets, including a terminal leaflet.
 Most parts of the plant are densely hairy.